dm03514/blog/operational-analytics/value-stream/debugging-devops-local-deploys/README.md

 - [Events](https://github.com/ImpactInsights/valuestream/wiki/Events#event-types)
 - Traces

 Events represent individual actions.
-They are expressed as an aggregate and can be used to gain a coarse level view of a system.
-They are important
+They are often expressed as an aggregate over time and are often used to gain a coarse level understanding of a system performance.
+They are important signals for monitoring any system and usually take the form of: Throughput, Latency, Error Rate and Saturation.
+THese are so common that Google refers to them as the ["Four Golden Signals"](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#xref_monitoring_golden-signals).
+ValueStream is able to capture these

 ### Tracking Events